-- (1) ICRC may determine the annual licence fee payable by each utility. - (2) The annual licence fee for a particular utility is the amount considered by ICRC to be a reasonable contribution towards the costs incurred, or expected to be incurred, by- - (a) ICRC; and - (b) the council; and - (c) the chief executive under Part 5 (Technical regulation) on behalf of the Territory;
+- (1) ICRC may determine the annual licence fee payable by each utility. - (2) The annual licence fee for a particular utility is the amount considered by ICRC to be a reasonable contribution towards the costs incurred, or expected to be incurred, by- - (a) ICRC; and in the performance of functions under this Act or the regulations in relation to the relevant utility service.

+- (b) the council; and - (c) the chief executive under part 5 (Technical regulation) on behalf of the Territory;